formml/formml/packages/client/docs/functions/Field.md

 A controlled form `input`/`textarea` element

+## Remarks

+The Default Settings refer to a batch of HTML attributes inferred by a heuristic algorithm.
+You can override them anytime you like.

 ## Param

 Component props

-## Param

-The field index to bind to

-## Param

-Optional HTML element name to render the field with, defaults to `input`

 ## Example